mdoyleaz/ron-app/api/README.md

 I decided to take an easy route with this, and just pull all of the quotes into the database from the beginning, instead of having the API called each time by the frontend.
 I understand this wouldn't be ideal in a production project, but in this case it allowed me to store the quotes and provide the ability to filter than by sentence length in the backend.

+### Datbase Seeds
+Location: `api/priv/repo/seeds/quote_seeds.exs`

-I created a seed to feed these into my database with Phoenix `(api/priv/repo/seeds/quote_seeds.exs)`
+I created a seed to feed these into my database with Phoenix

 I pulled in the results using the `HTTPoision library` and used `Jason` to decode it to a data type readable by Elixir